 See Dean's Blue Hole on the map of Bahamas!

 - Vertical Blue.
 The official Website.
-Accessed in 6th July 2011
+Accessed on July 6, 2011

 - Beautiful base jump imitation in Deans Blue Hole by Guillaume Néry.
 The Huffington Post.
-Accessed in 17th July 2010
+Accessed on July 17, 2010